-The images below illustrate how the centre of gravity shifts towards front fulcrum sits while load is placed on the attachment.
+The image below illustrates how the centre of gravity shifts towards front fulcrum sits while load is placed on the attachment.

 Because the center of gravity (depicted by the solid circle) lies within the stability tetrahedron, the machine remains within its range of stability.